 Note that the Transform values in the Inspector for any child GameObject are displayed relative to the Parent’s Transform values.
 These values are referred to as local coordinates.
 Returning to the analogy of body and arms, the position of your body may move as you walk but your arms will still be attached at the same relative position.
 For scene construction, it is usually sufficient to work with local coordinates for child objects but in gameplay it is often useful to find their exact position in world space or global coordinates.
 The scripting API for the Transform component has separate properties for local and global position, rotation and scale and also allows you to convert any point between local and global coordinates.

 Non-uniform scaling is when the Scale in a Transform has different values for x, y, and z; for example (2, 4, 2).
 In contrast, uniform scaling has the same value for x, y, and z; for example (3, 3, 3).
-Non-uniform scaling can be useful in a few specific cases but you should usually avoid it since it slows down graphic rendering.
-Also, it introduces a few oddities that don’t occur with uniform scaling:-
+Non-uniform scaling can be useful in a few specific cases but it introduces a few oddities that don’t occur with uniform scaling:-

 The scale of the Transform determines the difference between the size of a mesh in your modeling application and the size of that mesh in Unity.
 The mesh’s size in Unity (and therefore the Transform’s scale) is very important, especially during physics simulation.
 By default, the physics engine assumes that one unit in world space corresponds to one metre.
 If an object is very large, it can appear to fall in “slow motion”; the simulation is actually correct since effectively, you are watching a very large object falling a great distance.